mahoney1/docs/animaltracking-tutorial.md

     - Hit ENTER to accept the remaining defaults for the remaining parameters when prompted.

-In approx. one minute or less, you should get confirmation the contract was successfully instantiated and you should see the instantiated contract called `animaltracking@xxx`, under the 'Fabric Local Ops' pane.
+In approx. one minute or less, you should get confirmation the contract was successfully instantiated and you should see the instantiated contract called `animaltracking-ts@xxx`, under the 'Fabric Local Ops' pane.

+10. Replace the HOME directory assignment in these typescript files (currently it is '/home/demo') - to your own home directory ('/home/userxx') in the following TS files:
+`EventClient.ts`
+'EventClient_IBP.ts`
+`QueryClient.ts`
+`QueryClient_IBP.ts`
+`QueryEvents.ts`

+next, run:

+`npm run build` to compile to Javascript.

-10. For Part 2 of this tutorial, you will need an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]
+11. For Part 2 of this tutorial, you will need an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]

 Successful completion of these pre-reqs, is the basis from which this tutorial can now proceed.

 ## Estimated time

 After the prerequisites are completed, this should take approximately *60 minutes* to complete.

-## Scenario

-Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as a species their numbers needs growing (eventually, the goal is that they shouldn't need any vaccines, tetanus jabs etc and be immune to the everyday diseases that affect their cousins - but we can't take chances!).
-Jane needs key stats about SHEEPGOATS at her fingertips.
-Part of her remit is to monitor events affecting SHEEPGOATS in the co-op region, be they information level 'green' events (like new registrations), or more critical ones such as quarantined SHEEPGOATs (its a worry) and she needs to know they are imminently being inspected by a specialised SHEEPGOAT Vet.

-Jane relies heavily on her dashboard app, in particular the events, from which she can instigate actions.

 OK, lets get started !